Heliozoa/lbr/CONTRIBUTING.md

 where the connection strings are databases at something like [Amazon RDS](https://aws.amazon.com/rds/) for example.

 If the database host requires SNI, such as with Neon, you can add `:use-ssl :full` to end of the `ICHIRAN_CONNECTION` list.

+## Updating
+The `./scripts/maintain.nu` script automates the process of updating the data used in the project.
+It updates the project's databases with the latest data from `./crates/jadata/data`, ichiran, KANJIDIC, kradfile, JMdict and JmdictFurigana.